browserengineering/book/book/animations.md

 ```

 [^even-more]: This is not good enough for a real browser, but is a reasonable
 expedient to make basic transition animations work.
-For examaple, it doesn't
+For example, it doesn't
 correctly handle cases where styles changed on elements unrelated to the
 animation---that situation shouldn't re-start the animation either.